How do you calculate payroll for a small business?

 - Union dues for membership.

 When the employees are paid, payroll ends, right?
-Unfortunately no, that’s not the case.
-You’ll need to find the total taxes your employees owe.
+Unfortunately, that’s not the case.
+The next step of calculating payroll for your small business is figuring out the total federal, state and local taxes your employees owe.

 Calculating employee withholding is the next step.
 You must deduct the following taxes from an employee’s pay: